aclew/AAS-minCHAT-Checker/README.md

 * the use of square brackets follows one of the following patterns: **[: blabla]**, **\<blabla\> [=! blabla]**, or **[- lng]**
 * the use of @ follows one of the following patterns: **blabla@s:eng**, **blabla@l**, or **blabla@c**

-## What doesn't it look for??
+## What doesn't the checker look for?

 Here's a non-exhaustive list:

 * spelling... anywhere
 * &=verbs (neither the &= nor the use of present 3ps tense)